ff6347/useless-iot-box/README.md

 ## Prerequisites

-- a portable computer
 - an iOS or Android device
+- a portable computer (optional)

 ## Duration

-- around 3 to 4 hours
+- around 2 to 2.5 hours

 ## Attendes